Graduate Programme in Climate Change and Sustainability

 Programme Structure

 The curriculum of the MSc in Climate Change and Sustainability programme consists of four core compulsory courses, four elective courses, and a 2-course equivalent research project Core courses will be offered every academic year.
+Importantly, students may choose up to two elective courses from outside of the Geography department, enabling them to tailor the program to their interests.
 Elective courses may not necessarily be offered in the same academic year.
 All courses are worth 4 Units, except the research project which is equal to 8 course Units.
 Students must complete 40 Units to complete the MSc programme.
-Please refer to "Courses" tab for the detailed information on these courses.

 Master of Science Programme Structure